In a nutshell

 Is Alfies Antique Market worth it?

-The market is open Tuesdays to Saturdays from 10 am to 6 pm.
+Open Tuesday to Saturday from 10 am to 6 pm.

 Cecil Court

-Covent Garden is home to another beautiful and lesser-known market than our #6: Cecil Court.
+In Covent Garden, you’ll find another beautiful and lesser-known market: Cecil Court.

 Is Cecil Court worth it?

-Even though Cecil Court isn’t a classic market, it’s still a must-see for art and antique fans
+Even though it’s not a typical market, Cecil Court is a must for art and antique lovers.

-- Acklam Village Market: this lively market with live music opens on Saturdays and Sundays from 11 am to 7:30 pm.
+- Acklam Village Market: A lively weekend market with live music, open Saturdays and Sundays from 11 am to 7 pm.

-- Mercato Metropolitano: Delicious food from all over the world is available here daily from noon until late at night.
+- Mercato Metropolitano: Food from all around the world, open daily from noon until late.

-- Maltby Street Market: The less crowded alternative to Borough Market takes place on Saturdays and Sundays between 10 am and 5 pm.
+- Maltby Street Market: A smaller, less crowded alternative to Borough Market, open Saturdays and Sundays from 10 am to 5 pm/11 am to 6 pm.

-- Broadway Market: Great mix of food and delicious dishes.
-Opens on Saturdays from 9 am to 5 pm.
+- Broadway Market: A great mix of food and local dishes.
+Open Saturdays from 9 am to 5 pm and Sundays from 10 am to 4 pm.